 John Coltrane Blues Chord Substitutions

-Jamming jazz blues tunes is something that many guitarists love to do.
-While soloing over the jazz blues changes can be fun and engaging for both performer and listener, there comes a point where we want to take our playing to the next level by adding in chord substitutions, creating a sense of tension and release in our lines and comping phrases.
+Playing jazz blues tunes is something that many guitarists love to do.
+While soloing over the jazz blues chord changes can be fun and engaging for both performer and listener, there comes a point where we want to take our playing to the next level by adding in chord substitutions, creating a sense of tension and release in our lines and comping phrases.

 Coltrane Chord Substitution 1 – Ascending Whole Steps